Tunisia arrests Islamists from Libya, says were planning attacks

-TUNIS, May 22 (Reuters) - Tunisia on Wednesday arrested eight Islamists arriving from its troubled neighbour Libya and said they were planning attacks in Tunisia.
+TUNIS (Reuters) - Tunisia on Wednesday arrested eight Islamists arriving from its troubled neighbor Libya and said they were planning attacks in Tunisia.

 “This group of eight extremists came from Libya ... planning to assassinate security officials and mount attacks against government institutions,” the Interior Ministry said without giving details of their nationality.